meronmkifle/Focus-Flow/README.md

 A Pomodoro timer is a productivity tool based on the Pomodoro Technique, which breaks work into focused intervals usually 25 minutes of work followed by a 5-minute break.
 After a few cycles, you take a longer break.
 It helps improve focus, manage time effectively, and prevent burnout.

-**Focus Flow** – a fun, engaging Pomodoro timer to help you stay productive and take proper breaks.
+**Focus Flow** – a simple Pomodoro timer to help you stay productive and take proper breaks.
 There are plenty of similar tools online, but I prefer having a simple, ad-free, and completely free option like this one !

 🔗 [Try Focus Flow](https://meronmkifle.github.io/Focus-Flow/)